billpg/HashBack/README.md

 }
 ```

 The Saas website code looks up user 12 and finds an active user with CRTE configured - if not, it would respond with an error.
-At this point it does not yet know if the Initiate request came from the real Carol yet.
+At this point, the Saas service does not yet know if the Initiate request came from the real Carol, yet.

 Despite this, the Saas service generates a Brarer token by base64 encodig some securly generated bytes and signs the token using HMAC.
 It does not yet save this token to it's own database but holds it in memory until such time the providence of Carol as the Initiator can be confirmed.